Deephaven Data Lifecycle

 Two types of data

-Deephaven views data as one of two data types: intraday (near real-time) data or historical data.
+Deephaven views data as one of two types: intraday (near real-time) or historical.
 Each data type is stored in different locations in the database filesystem.

 Intraday data